Download the all-new Republic app:

 Advertisement

-For camp attendees who came with polio, cerebral palsy and or disabilities, Jened was a utopia of acceptance and community.
+For camp attendees who came with polio, cerebral palsy and other disabilities, Jened was a utopia of acceptance and community.
 And it helped spark a movement.
-“Crip Camp” recounts how many of those who went to Jened — including Heumann, a polio survivor, and LeBrecht, born with spina bifida — went on to play prominent roles in disability-rights movement, culminating in 1990's Americans with Disabilities Act.
+“Crip Camp” recounts how many of those who went to Jened — including Heumann, a polio survivor, and LeBrecht, born with spina bifida — went on to play prominent roles in the disability-rights movement, culminating in 1990's Americans with Disabilities Act.

 Advertisement

-But by any metric,
+But by any metric, the

 Advertisement